fordfishman/git-version-control/session-2.md

 6. Write a short note for what the token is used for (e.g., "Ford Fishman MacBook")
 7. (Optional) For maximum security, give an expiration to the token.
 8. Check the `repo` box.
 Make sure all the sub-boxes are checked, as well.
 9. Generate token, copy the key, and make sure to store it somewhere securely.
-You will need to paste it when we run `git push`.
+You will need to paste it into the terminal when we run `git push`.

 ## Pushing to GitHub
 Now that we've created the token, we can push our changes to GitHub.